code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-21-spring-jms-topic-example.md

 mvn test
 {% endhighlight %}

-In the logs, we see that the same message is indeed received by both subscribers.
+In the logs, we see that the same message is received by both subscribers.

 {% highlight plaintext %}
 .   ____          _            __ _ _